-You are interested in exploring Indonesia (and we don't mean just Bali) but you only have a limited amount of time?
-This guide will give you a plan how to travel Java, Bali, the Gili islands, Lombok, the Komodo National Park, and Flores in just two short weeks.
-Of course everything is explained with our handy bucketlist2life map!
+Indonesia itinerary with map: You wonder where to go in your two weeks in Indonesia (and we don't mean just Bali)?
+This guide will give you a plan on how to travel Java, Bali, the Gili islands, Lombok, the Komodo National Park, and Flores in just two short weeks.

 Arrive in Yogyakarta, settle in and take in the atmosphere.
 We thoroughly enjoyed exploring this city and the Taman Sari Water Castle is a real hidden gem.

 In the evening, go to Malioboro street where you'll find a lively night market full of super delicious food stalls as well as clothes and probably the cheapest souvenirs you'll find on this whole trip.
 Enjoy some street food and your first Bintang beer.